 2. Artificial trees

-If your Christmas tree is artificial, then you have to be even more careful, especially since it can become more brittle as it gets older.
+Generally, some artificial Christmas trees are made to be pet-friendly and less dangerous to dogs.
+However, certain types of fake Christmas tree mean you have to be even more careful, especially since it can become more brittle as it gets older.
 It often happens that small pieces of aluminum or plastic break off the tree and if they get swallowed by your dog, they can cause an intestinal blockage.
 At the best case, they will cause a slight mouth irritation.

 Tree water, which is meant to keep your Christmas tree fresh, can poison your dog.
 It is full of pesticides, fertilizers, preservatives and other agents like aspirin, for example.
 In order to keep your dog safe and make sure that he won’t drink the tree water if he is thirsty, use a covered tree water dish.